 When we investigate these cases, we want to be sure that the seller of the policy clearly highlighted the exclusion when they sold it to the customer.
 We think this is a significant term as it could affect how the customer acted.

-- check if the exclusion was mentioned in a summary or key facts document
+- check if the exclusion was mentioned in a summary, an insurance product information document (IPID) or key facts document

 If we don’t think the term was sufficiently highlighted we look at whether the customer would have done anything differently if it had been.
 If we think they would have acted differently and not left their keys in the vehicle, it’s likely we’d say the seller of the policy should pay the claim.

 We might also check the exclusion has been fairly applied.
 For example, if a customer knew about the exclusion but left their keys in their vehicle for a good reason, such as in an emergency, we might say it’s unfair for you to not pay out on the claim.
 If the keys being in the car wouldn’t have made any difference to whether the vehicle was stolen, we might say it’s unfair for you to rely on the exclusion.